Juan B. R. Cooper

 Juan Bautista Rogers Cooper (born John Rogers Cooper; September 11, 1791 - June 2, 1872) was a 19th-century pioneer of California, who held British, Mexican, and finally American citizenship.
 Raised in Massachusetts in a maritime family, he came to the Mexican territory of Alta California as master of the ship Rover, and was a pioneer of Monterey, California, when it was the capital of the territory.
-He converted to Catholicism, became a Mexican citizen, married the daughter of the Mexican territorial governor, and acquired extensive land holdings in the area prior to the Mexican–American War.
+He converted to Catholicism, became a Mexican citizen, and acquired extensive land holdings in the area prior to the Mexican–American War.

 Early life

 John Rogers Cooper was born on the island of Alderney, Guernsey, in the British Channel Islands, son of Thomas Cooper and Anne Rogers.
 His father, from Christchurch, Hampshire, England was lost at sea with his ship when John was 8 years old.
 His mother and John relocated to Boston, Massachusetts when he was a boy.
 His mother married Thomas Larkin, whose son and John's half-brother Thomas O. Larkin became a prominent businessman and the United States' first and only consul to Mexican Alta California.

 After moving to Boston with his mother, he traveled extensively, first attending school in Charleston and then serving as second mate on a missionary trip to the Hawaiian Islands.
 He arrived in Monterey, Alta California as master of his own vessel, the trading schooner Rover, in 1823.